abhishekrai69/Billing-Management-System/README.md

 # Billing-Management-System
+Billing Management System is a software application or platform designed to facilitate the process of generating invoices, managing billing information, and handling financial transactions for businesses and organizations
-this is my back end engineering projects
+                                              This is my back-end engineering projects